vstinner/misc/cpython/pep-coordinated-python-release.rst

 =============

-By default, a Python release is blocked until a compatible version of all `selected projects`_ is available.
+By default, a Python release is blocked until a compatible version of all selected projects is available.

-Before releasing the final Python version, the Python release manager is responsible to send a report of the compatibility status of each project of the `selected projects`_.
+Before releasing the final Python version, the Python release manager is responsible to send a report of the compatibility status of each project of the selected projects.
 It is recommended to send such report at each beta release to see the evolution and detects issues as soon as possible.